 If you attended a talk I gave, or were referred to this site, l trust you'll find the resource, video or post you're after.
 Please get in touch if you're not sure.

 There's nothing particularly special about our place - nature's wonders are everywhere, awaiting anyone who cares to look.
 When I venture further afield it's often to Nail Can Hill in Albury and to Chiltern - Mt Pilot National Park (both are within 20 minutes drive!).
 It's very special to have those, and other, incredible places right at my doorstep.
 Plus locally there's an impressive array of both professional and amateur scientists and naturalists who generously share their knowledge with the wider community.

-As you'll see, Ralph does all the clever and hard stuff around here, while I (Karen) write this blog, keep records, spy on native bees and hang out in the garden whenever I can.
+As you'll see, my partner Ralph does all the clever and hard stuff around here, while I (Karen) write this blog, keep records, spy on native bees and hang out in the garden whenever I can.
 If you read about Ralph's handiwork at our place, it probably won't come as a surprise to learn that he builds, welds and fixes things for a living.
 I work a variety of jobs relating to sustainability and education as well as being active in several local community groups.

 Other sites I help to run: